Professional Learning & Lesson Plan Resources

 The framework has 4 quadrants.
 Each quadrant is further unpacked through four choices that educators, who are striving to employ a culturally relevant praxis, will intentionally make.

-Quad Three - Choose to Do for Curriculum and Assessment
+Quad Three - Do for Curriculum and Assessment

 In the Do 4 Framework, Intentionality is key - educators must make intentional choices and do intentional work to be (or become) effective educators for all students.

-Although they have been working to develop the personal "Do for Self" components of the framework over the past three years - Teachers will begin to engage in Do 4 staff development courses and discuss the application of theory to practice starting Fall 2021.
+Although they have been working to develop the personal "Do for Self" component of the framework over the past three years - School-Based personnel will begin to engage in Do 4 staff development courses and discuss the application of theory to practice starting Fall 2021.

 Culturally-Responsive Teaching & The Brain